mitrefccace/busylightapi/BUSYLIGHTAD.md

 # BusyLightAD

 This is an ACE Direct interface to the BusyLight device.
+There are two options: _BusyLightAD_ and _lightserver_.

+## BusyLightAD

 The BusyLightAD program is a GUI for integrating a BusyLight with the ACE Direct platform.
 This is part of the busylightapi Java Eclipse project.
+BusyLightAD requires a URL from the ACE Direct agent portal.
+This is how it establishes a connection to ACE Direct. _This will soon be replaced by lightserver._

+## lightserver

+The lightserver program is another GUI for integrating a BusyLight with the ACE Direct platform.
+This is part of the busylightapi Java Eclipse project.
+The lightserver application runs a server on localhost, and it is only available locally on the agent's desktop computer.
+The ACE Direct portal makes the initial connection to lightserver, and all requests to localhost will work after that.
+This is an improvement on the BusyLightAD program, since a unique URL is not required.

 ### Requirements